Reading time: 9 min.

 5. The French Fork

-It only requires minimal manual styling and a light application of beard oil to keep it in shape.
-It is whimsical and allows for a more rebellious, frizzier look.
-Moreover, if your facial hair does not grow as even or dense as you’d like on your chin, forking it can hide its central sparseness.
+The French Fork requires some manual styling and a light application of beard oil to keep it in shape.
+It is whimsical and allows for a more rebellious look.
+Moreover, if your facial hair does not grow as even or dense as you’d like on your chin, the fork may help hide its central sparseness.

 Man wearing a hipster beard